AdamNowotny/BuildReactor/README.markdown

 Download from [Chrome Web Store](http://goo.gl/BX01T)

-Get updates on Twitter [@BuildReactor](https://twitter.com/BuildReactor)
+Get updates on Twitter [@BuildReactor](https://twitter.com/BuildReactor) or look at [version history](https://github.com/AdamNowotny/BuildReactor/wiki/What's-new)

-Version history can be found [here](https://github.com/AdamNowotny/BuildReactor/wiki/What's-new)

 What is it ?
 ============